-A locking clip is secures the rectifier into the shelf.
+A locking clip is used to secure the rectifier into the shelf.
 The rectifier must be locked into position during normal operation.
-A handle or grip is incorporated into the front panel to help remove the rectifier from the shelf.
+A handle or grip is incorporated into the front panel to help remove of the rectifier from the shelf.
 A 1/8" x 4 flat head screwdriver is used to lift and release the clip from the locked position.